Dense Retrievers Can Fail on Simple Queries: Revealing The Granularity Dilemma of Embeddings: Ethical Considerations

 For the dataset introduced in this work, we have manually reviewed each case to ensure compliance with privacy and ethical standards, in accordance with ACL ethics guidelines.
 All passages and queries do not contain sensitive or biased content related to diversity or political viewpoints.
 Personally identifiable information was anonymized, except in cases involving public figures where such information is part of the public domain.

-No external annotators were recruited or employed during the dataset creation process; all annotation and verification were conducted internally by in-house researchers of this work (two males with the native language as Chinese).
+No external annotators were recruited or employed during the dataset creation process; all annotation and verification were conducted internally by in-house researchers of this work.
 The data preparation and annotation process is approved and audited by the in-house research department.
 All passages are derived from image transcriptions generated from GPT-4o.
 As such, there are no visible risks, copyright or legal concerns in using this dataset.